 Rare Bone Disease TeleECHO Clinic Series

 The Osteogenesis Imperfecta Foundation and the Rare Bone Disease Alliance are excited to announce the Rare Bone Disease TeleECHO Clinic Series.
 The goal of this educational program, a partnership with Project ECHO™ (Extension for Community Healthcare Outcomes), is to build capacity to safely and effectively diagnose and treat rare bone diseases and disorders.
-Register now!

 The interdisciplinary faculty in the Rare Bone Disease TeleECHO includes: